top of page

 Four young people aged 18-24 are selected each year to form a delegation, representing Aotearoa New Zealand at the APEC Voices of the Future programme at an international youth Summit.

-The APEC Voices of the Future programme in Aotearoa New Zealand is run by the Centres of Asia-Pacific Excellence (CAPEs) in partnership with the APEC Voices Trust and Te Puni Kōkiri.
+The APEC Voices of the Future programme in Aotearoa New Zealand is run by the APEC Voices NZ Trust (registered as The Virtual Trade Mission (NZ) Trust) and supported by Te Puni Kōkiri and the former Centres of Asia-Pacific Excellence.

 Home: Text